fabianoborgesbsb/Electoral-Patterns-in-Minas-Gerais-2018-2022-/README.md

 Spatial interpolation was performed using the Inverse Distance Weighting (IDW) method to produce continuous electoral surfaces.

 As a complementary analysis, global and local spatial autocorrelation were evaluated using Moran's I and Local Indicators of Spatial Association (LISA) based on first-order Queen contiguity weights with 999 Monte Carlo permutations.

+## Spatial Statistics

+Additional spatial statistics are available in the `spatial_statistics/` directory, including:

+- Global Moran's I results;
+- Local Indicators of Spatial Association (LISA);
+- Moran scatterplots;
+- LISA cluster maps for all gubernatorial candidates analyzed.

+These analyses complement the IDW interpolation presented in the main notebook.